Warren Buffett once said:

 Cash transactions generally carry lower risks of fraud than digital credit and debit card payments.
 There is no risk of hacking or identity theft associated with physical cash.

 Cash transactions eliminate the risk of overdrawing from a bank account.
-This is a concern with interest charges that can be associated with some electronic payment methods.
+This is a concern with interest charges that can be associated with some digital payment methods.

 The simpler tracking physical cash enables also means people are less likely to unknowingly find themselves overdrawn.

-In some times of emergency, electronic systems can be disrupted.
-Cash can then become a vital means of obtaining essential goods and services.
+Cash can then become vital in these instances, with it being the only means of obtaining essential goods and services.

-The absence of an electronic trail makes it difficult to monitor and track spending patterns in the medium to long run.
+The lack of an electronic trail and account information can make it increasingly difficult to monitor and track spending patterns in the long run.

-Manual record-keeping can be cumbersome and may lead to errors or oversights, especially when compared to the automated record-keeping provided by electronic payment systems.
+Manual record-keeping can be cumbersome and may lead to errors or oversights, especially when compared to the automated record-keeping provided by electronic payment systems provided by financial institutions.

 For significant transactions, such as purchasing high-value items or making large payments, handling cash becomes impractical.